 Albion has embarked on an ambitious plan to incorporate multimedia technology throughout the college curriculum.
 All classrooms in the Science Complex at Albion College are "Enhanced Classrooms".
 AV equipment in these classrooms is partially integrated, with a fixed projector and selected devices including DVD players and VCRs.
 Switching between devices is made easy with an "SP panel."

-In addition to the classroom technology, the Chemistry Department has 18 laptops computers for use in the lecture or lab setting.
-Recent additions include a chemistry computer laboratory with PCs and a Silicon Graphics workstation equipped with the Spartan® molecular modeling program for use in both the introductory and advanced chemistry classes.
+In addition to the classroom technology, the Chemistry Department has 14 laptop computers each equipped with the Spartan® molecular modeling program for use in both the introductory and advanced chemistry classes and can be used in either the lecture or lab setting.